bar181/bar181/README.md

 ---

 # 🎓 Working With Students

-## Oscar Winner Predictions — Agentic Learning Labs
+## Oscar Winner Predictions — Agentic Learning Labs (using Claude and Lovable)

 We built this during office hours — an idea that became a full public website using research, algorithms, and API workflows.
 A real example of turning curiosity into a production artifact.
 **Public repo:** [https://github.com/bar181/oscar-win-whisperer](https://github.com/bar181/oscar-win-whisperer)

-## Agentic Lab AI Toolkit
+## Agentic Lab AI Toolkit — Agentic Learning Labs (using Claude and Lovable)

 Co-built with students to showcase the exact prompts and workflows used in class for rapid webapp creation.
 **Public repo:** [https://github.com/bar181/agentic-lab-ai](https://github.com/bar181/agentic-lab-ai)